programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ```

 This list is starting to look a bit more interesting.
 A term such as "america" floats
-to the top because it is used a lot in a government speech but relatively less so in
+to the top because we might speculate that it is used a lot in speeches by politicians,
-other domains.
-Setting the threshold even lower, to 0.002, gives an even better summary
+but relatively less so in other domains.
+Setting the threshold even lower, to 0.002,
+gives an even better summary
 of the speech; it will be useful to see more than the default first ten lines here, so
 the `print` function along with the option `n` set to 15 is used in order to print out
 more than the default 10 values.